-While some gutter cleaning services may charge a flat per-house fee (say, $35 per house), others charge by the cumulative length of the gutters and downspouts (50 cents per linear foot, for example).
-For a challenging job, the per-house fee may be as high as $150, according to Servicemagic.com
+While some gutter cleaning services may charge a flat fee (say, $35 per house), others charge by the cumulative length of the gutters and downspouts (50 cents per linear foot, for example).
+For a challenging job, the flat fee may be as high as $150, according to Servicemagic.com

-Gutter cleaning is a great way to bring in extra income during the fall and great way to supplement a lawn care business or similar business that slows down in the fall.
+Gutter cleaning is a great way to bring in extra income during the fall and a great way to supplement a lawn care business or similar that slows down in the fall.